Slide

 Lankester Botanical Gardens has a world class collection of nearly a thousand varieties of orchids displayed at eye level.
 The huge number of plants means you can see blooms year round, although Feb. through April is the most spectacular time to visit.
 The 26 acres of gardens are home to nearly 3,000 species in all.
 It is located 4 miles away from Cartago downtown.

-Sarchi is Costa Rica's most famous crafts center located 30 kms / 19 miles from the Juan Santamaria International Airport.
-The town offers more than 200 stores and small family-operated woodworking factories producing wooden bowls and other tableware, fold-up rocking chairs of wood and leather, and a wide variety of kitschy items.
-The most popular items on sale are "carretas", elaborately painted oxcarts that traditionally carried coffee from the highlands down to the port on the Pacific coast.
+One of the best things to do in San Jose is to visit a small town outside the city center and Sarchi is the perfect destination!
+Famous for being a crafts center, the town offers more than 200 stores and small family-operated woodworking factories producing wooden tableware, fold-up rocking chairs of wood and leather and a wide variety of kitschy items.
+The most popular items on sale are the "carretas", elaborately painted oxcarts that traditionally carried the coffee from the highlands down to the port on the Pacific coast.

 Location and Map

-San José is the capital and largest city of Costa Rica.
-It is in the center of the country, in the midwest of the Central Valley.
-San José is notable among Latin American cities for its high quality of life, security, level of globalization, environmental performance, public service and recognized institutions.
+San Jose Costa Rica is located in the center of the country, in the midwest of the Central Valley.
+San Jose is notable among Latin American cities for its high quality of life, security, level of globalization, environmental performance, public service and recognized institutions.